-The initial occupier of any self or custom housebuilding dwelling shall have primary input into that dwellings final design and layout.
+The initial occupier of any self or custom build dwelling shall have primary input into that dwelling's final design and layout.

-Design code

-This application seeks outline permission and it is expected that custom-build plots will be brought forward by way of full details (reserved matters) for individual plots.
-Due to the site size and phasing the Council require that prior to site or phase commencement (as appropriate) a Design Code or brief will be approved for the self/custom-build element by way of condition to agree as a minimum the subdivision of plots, building line, scale and boundary treatments.
-The Design Code should set out design parameters for self and custom housebuilding and should not be overly prescriptive allowing for design variation, creativity and innovation.
+Design code: This application seeks outline planning permission, and it is expected that custom-build plots will be brought forward by way of full planning application for individual plots.
+Due to the site size and phasing the Council require that prior to site or phase commencement (as appropriate) a Design Code or brief will be approved for the self/custom-build element by way of condition to agree as a minimum the subdivision of plots, building line, scale, and boundary treatments.
+The Design Code should set out design parameters for self and custom housebuilding and should not be overly prescriptive allowing for design variation, creativity, and innovation.